PoPGRI/Race/_documentation/03cars.md

 ---

 The final GRAIC race will be on several different vehicle models.
 We have provides several vehicle models with our initial release, but these vehicle models may changein the coming months.
 Competitors can participate in either the "model-agnostic" or the "model-based" options, or both.
+The information about the vehicles will be provided in a configuration file.

 ### Model-agnostic option
 In the model-agnostic category, vehicle physics is given by CARLA's vehicle simulator.
 These are either 4-wheeled or 2-wheeled vehicles.
 Some basic information about these vehicles will be provided (such as the wheelbase).
 All the vehicles use the rostopics `ackermann_control` or `vehicle_control`.

+The vehicles that will be used in the competition are shown in the 'configuration file' section.

 ### Model-based option